lugu/qiloop/doc/NOTES.md

 else it become `1` (error).

-It is possible, if the server has no password defined, to generate a random password and return it to the client via the following key:
+It is possible, if the server has no password defined, to generate a random password and replies the client with the key:

-- `"newToken"`: string `value`: the new password to use
+- `"auth_newToken"`: string `value`: the new password to use

-In such case, the authentication state pass to `2` (continue) and the client must retry to authenticate using the new password.
+In such case, the authentication state pass to `2` (continue) and the client must authenticate again using the new password.

 ![Example of token generation](/doc/examples-token-generation.png)